 Another research colleague explains that her work “brings in perspectives from sociology, psychology, and individual learning behavior to the arena of crisis management.”
 Her article in Futures is a pivotal piece in the field, connecting the theory of sense-making to crisis management.

 Dr. Nathan’s work has resulted in more than 50 publications in refereed journals.
 She has delivered more than 30 papers at national and international conferences in the United States, Europe, and Asia.
-She has received more than two dozen awards, grants, and other forms of recognition, most during her time here at Lynchburg College.
+She has received more than two dozen awards, grants, and other forms of recognition, most during her time here at University of Lynchburg.
 Among these are Best Paper and Best Symposium at the National Academy of Management.
 She was a Fulbright Fellow in China in 2004; she has received the Mednick Award, and grants from IBM, Indiana University’s Center for Philanthropy, the Lily Foundation, and the Kellogg Foundation.
 She has been a Sam Walton Fellow and a Fulbright Senior Specialist.

 She is currently working on her doctorate in Alliance for Social, Political, Ethical, and Cultural Thought, an interdisciplinary program that seeks to understand and think about questions related to social justice.
 Her strong interest in minority responses to oppression dovetails with her dissertation research on the racial integration of the Episcopal Diocese of Southwestern Virginia and its consequences.